akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 1. Place your mouse over the line of the family variant you want to remove in the grid, the button delete is prompted (trash can icon)
 ![Display a family variant](../img/Settings_Families_Variant_Delete.png)
 1. Click on the trash can icon, a confirmation opens
-1. Click on `Delete` to confirm the action via the confirmation message
+1. Click on `Delete` to confirm the action in the confirmation message